Huntercombe Hospital Roehampton

 What we do

-Huntercombe Hospital Roehampton has four units: Two Psychiatric Intensive Care Units (PICU) and two Acute Units.
+Huntercombe Hospital Roehampton has three units: Three Acute Units.

 Our well-established clinical team at Roehampton is led by Medical Director and Consultant Psychiatrist Dr Mike Alcock and Aimee Huxley, Hospital Director.
 Patients are further supported by two other Consultant Psychiatrists, Dr Shakeel Ahmed and Dr Agron Ramadani.
 Our senior clinical team also have the support from an extensive team comprising clinical psychology, nursing, support staff, occupational therapists, art psychotherapists, activity co-ordinators, administators, housekeeping, catering and maintenance staff.